jasonjac2/OneMoreWiki/Settings.md

 > ![Highlighter Options](images/HighlighterSheet.png)

+_Note that OneNote must be restarted if highlighter options are changed._

 ## Ribbon Bar Options
 While all commands can be accessed from the More drop-down menu, some common commands can be added to the ribbon bar for quick single-click access.

 > ![Ribbon Bar Options](images/RibbonSheet.png)

+_Note that OneNote must be restarted if ribbon bar options are changed._

 ## Search Engine Options
 You can define one or more engines to be shown on the page context menu.

 > ![Search Engine Options](images/SearchEngineSheet.png)

+_Note that OneNote must be restarted if search engine options are changed._

 Each engine needs a unique name and a URL pattern.
 The URL pattern must contains the phrase "{0}" which will be replaced with a selected word or phrase.
 Some common search engine URL patterns are shown here: